 We have all heard it.
-Someone says in a meeting, or writes in the notes, or says with a tired voice: "This story is not for the masses."
+Someone says in a meeting, writes in the notes, or declares with a tired voice: "This story is not for the masses."
 Or, "It does not have the typical masala."
 In the world of Bollywood, where big narratives and high drama are common, this can feel like the end for a story.
 We are taught to look for the big idea, the exciting action, the story that is thrilling from the start.
 But what if the problem is not the story itself?
 What if the problem is the person responsible for the storytelling?
 What if a "simple" story is just like raw material, waiting for a great actor to give it life through masterful storytelling?
+This principle is at the heart of countless real life inspirational stories of success after failure, where a perceived deficit becomes the very foundation for triumph.

 Example 1: The Movie "Darr" - The Stalker Who Made Us Feel Sorry For Him